eliranhaze/beautify-oxsc/README.md

-a chrome extension that makes Oxford Scholarship pages beautifulyl readable.
+a chrome extension that makes Oxford Scholarship pages beautifully readable.